Lipstick Gets Clumpy On Lips – What To Do?

 - Take your lipstick with you

-Always take your lipstick with you so you can touch up on-the-go.
+Always take your lipstick with you so you can touch up on the go.
 It could save the day (or night).
-Make sure you take the lipstick you utilized with you before you leave the house.

 Why Does Lipstick Clump on Lips?

 That thick, sticky chaos that’s spoiling your look is often caused by dry lips.
-Or overapplying your gloss or lipstick, according to makeup professionals.

-You can prevent this from happening by exfoliating, priming, and moisturizing your lips before you apply on lipstick or gloss.
-Also, line your lips with a good lip liner.
+You can prevent this from happening by exfoliating, priming, and moisturising your lips before you apply lipstick or gloss.

 Also, don’t forget to set your work.
 We’re not saying to avoid blotting.
-However, setting your lipstick by applying setting powder on top is also helpful.

 If you are worried about clumpy lipstick, please watch this video from TiTi’s Corner.
-She gives an amazing tutorial of all of the mistakes to avoid and shows you how to fix them.
+She gives an amazing tutorial on all of the mistakes to avoid and shows you how to fix them.
 Enjoy!

 Final Words

-Hopefully, you will never have to worry about your lipstick getting clumpy on your lips ever again thanks to this article.
-Feel free to share your thoughts and suggestions in the comments!
+Hopefully, you will never have to worry about your lipstick getting clumpy on your lips ever again, thanks to this article.